 Grilling Tip #9: Don’t Over-char

-No one wants to eat meat covered in black char.
-If you have thick meats with bones such as chicken thighs, cook them on high heat to get a nice crust, then move them to lower, indirect heat.
-This allows the meat to cook through slowly without overcooking and charring the outside.
+Nobody wants to consume meat that has black char on it.
+Cook thick meats with bones, such as chicken thighs, on high heat until they develop a good crust before transferring them to lower, indirect heat.
+As a result, the meat may slowly cook through without being overcooked and getting charred on the outside.

 Grilling Tip #10: Keep it Simple!